mlibrary/aspace-containerization/README.md

 Environment variable files, or `.env` files, are used by the project to add configuration and sensitive variables to the environment. `docker compose` expects to find a `.env` in the root of the repository, so you'll need to create one.
 A template file called `example.env` is provided to assist with this.
-Note that currently no variables need to be added to get the application to run locally.
+Note that currently no variables need to be added for the application to run locally.
 ```shell
 cp example.env .env
 ```